Pronounciation: A-GA-ve vil-mor-in-ee-A-na

 Foliage/texture: Light green to gray green, succulent strap-like, elongated leaves arranged in a rosette habit.
 Leaves are recurved and slightly twisted upward (thus, the octopus common name) to 3 to 4 feet long.
 Leaf margins are entire and smooth, sometimes wavy, tapering to a relatively soft terminal spine to 1 5/8 inches long.
 In Phoenix, marginal tip necrosis of strap-shaped leaves is common.
 Like most agaves, its texture is coarse.

 Flowers and fruits: At the end of its life, generally in winter, octopus agave will start to produce a blunt flower stalk that will utlimately through the spring season grow 10 to 15 feet tall.
 The stalk is a true spike and the individual flowers are small, cream yellow to whitish.
 Octopus agave plants in the Phoenix area will often produce bulbils.

 Seasonal color: None

 Temperature: Cold sensitive, some freeze damage possible especially when plants are young.

-Light: Full sun, avoid reflected radiation and intense western exposures in Phoenix
+Light: Full sun (partial shade okay).
+Just make sure to avoid reflected radiation and intense western exposures in Phoenix.

 Soil: Well-drained soil is a precursor for successful landscape use.